ori-sky/polar-space/designs/ships.md

 # Ship Classes

 Ships are generally split into different Classifications (or "Classes") that roughly describe their role.
+## Light
+"Light" ships generally do not have many fittings, but are fast, hard to track and quick to recover from full capacitor discharge or overheat.
 ## Special Classification
 "Special" ships generally do not fit into other classifications or are somehow restricted by *SCF* Legislation.
 They are usually incredibly powerful, or particularly niche.